 But for specific important festivals, supplementary monks come also from Thailand.

-During official Thai festivals, the Thai king takes a prominent
+During official Thai festivals, the Thai King takes a prominent

 part through huge displayed pictures.
-The Thai king Rama IX is highly
+The Thai King Rama IX is highly

 venerated in Thailand due to his actions towards the Thai people.